jamescammarano/var-filter/README.md

   - Add {type} to the variables object
 - Migrate from `__var__ `to `__var` because vars can contain \_\_ in the middle

-## Tests

-Tests are written for the filter parser, except the `_else` check.
-All utils and other functions do not currently have tests written.

 ## Expanding the idea

 Rijk:

 > Doing it in-depth for every time you use validation (instead of just insight panels) might get a little more tricky,
 > but also opens up the door for usage in flows / fields / etc

-## Possible Changes

-- Could probably just say \_tag